Leicester face Liverpool in huge game at both ends

 Forest and Leeds have both picked up points this weekend but Everton were beaten by Manchester City.

-It leaves Leicester two points behind 17th-placed Everton with a superior goal difference.
+It leaves Leicester two points behind 17th-placed Everton with a superior goal difference going into Monday's 20:00 BST kick-off.

 Smith's side face a difficult end to the season with a trip to Newcastle and a home game against West Ham finishing their campaign.